LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 8 - Login page.md

 ## Update redirects

-It makes more sense to also update `destroyTokenAndRedirectTo()` function and its calls to redirect to login page by default instead of register.
+It makes more sense to also update the `destroyTokenAndRedirectTo()` function and its calls to redirect to the login page by default instead of the registration page.

 Update `src/stores/auth.js` store's `destroyTokenAndRedirectTo()` function to: